dantenetwork/Demo-Show/README.md

 ### Algorithms Demo

-To let users more easily understand how the underlyting Dante protocol stack workd, we will provide some demos that visually demonstrate how the underlying algorithm works.
+To let users more easily understand how the underlying mechanisms of Dante protocol stack work, we will provide some demos that visually demonstrate how the underlying algorithm works.

 * **Routers evaluation algorithm demo**
     * One of the key technologies.